-n.
-Completed a reorganization of the Agency dividing responsibilities across the following departments: Human Resources, Asset Management, Voucher Programs, Facilities and Modernization, and Finance.
-The Development Department has effectively been folded into a new start up development corporation, Virginia Housing Development LLC.
-In addition to the development and implementation of new Personnel Policy Manual, and new Procurement Manual, the Board of Commissioners approved a new Risk Control Manual, Fleet Management Policy, and the implementation of a Contract for a new Public Housing Software, to replace the older and obsolete system.
-The new system will provide the authority with an integrated housing software that will increase performance in the areas of Asset Management, Financial, Reporting, and will enhance the Agency's ability to expand into future business models and endeavors directed at the future growth of the organization. o.
+5.2 Completed a reorganization of the Agency dividing responsibilities across the following departments: Human Resources, Asset Management, Voucher Programs, Facilities and Modernization, and Finance. m.
+Following ARHA's Strategic Plan viability goals to Enhance Revenue and Control Expenses by generating additional unrestricted net income from Development, Housing Management (LIHTC) and Construction and Maintenance Services, the Development Department has effectively been folded into a new start up development corporation, the Virginia Housing Development LLC., pivotal to all the ARHA redevelopment projects completed in the last few (Old Town Commons, Alexandria Crossing, Pendleton Park) years as well as the new redevelopments outlined in the Plan, the creation of an Asset Management corporation to manage the LIHTC portfolio and a Construction enterprise (ACE, LLC) for non-ARHA related construction and maintenance activities n.
+In addition to the development and implementation of new Personnel Policy Manual, new Procurement Manual, the Board of Commissioners approved a new Risk Control Manual and Fleet Management Policy, and the implementation of a Contract for a new Public Housing Software, to replace the older and obsolete system, that will provide the authority with an integrated housing software that will increase performance in the areas of Asset Management, Financial, Reporting, and will enhance the Agency's ability to expand into future business models and endeavors directed at the future growth of the organization. o.
 Completed the reorganization of the Social Services team in an effort to improve the scope of services being provided to ARHA residents and to coordinate and interact with the City's offices and private organizations to enhance these services.